Close

 1. Toxoplasmosis

-This infection is caused by the Toxoplasma gondii parasite, which can travel from your mouth to the baby through the placenta.
-Raw and under-cooked meat and food can cause this infection.
+This infection is caused by the Toxoplasma gondii parasite, which can travel from your mouth to the foetus through the placenta during pregnancy.
+Raw and undercooked meat and food can cause this infection.
+People can also get this infection from contact with cat faeces (4).

 2. Other Infections

 Other infections are HIV, Hepatitis B, chicken pox, syphilis and chlamydia.
-Syphilis is caused by bacteria, and can prevent normal development of the baby.
-Such babies can have nerve-related issues, which can cause deafness or blindness.
+Syphilis is a sexually transmitted infection that can be passed to the unborn baby during pregnancy.
+Congenital syphillis is caused by bacteria and can prevent the normal development of the baby.
+Such babies can have deformed bones, severe anaemia, and nerve-related issues, which can cause deafness or blindness (5).

 3. Rubella

 This infection is known as German measles and is contagious.
-A body rash, sore throat, and mild fever are some symptoms of rubella.
+A body rash, sore throat, and mild fever are some symptoms of rubella (6).

 4. Cytomegalovirus (CMV)

-CMV can be passed on to your unborn child, and is an infection from the herpes virus group.
+Cytomegalovirus (CMV) is an infection from the herpes virus group.
 Congenital CMV causes jaundice, hearing loss, lung issues, and muscle weakness.
+It can affect people of all ages and can be passed on to unborn children (7).

 5. Herpes Simplex Virus 2

-This is a form of genital herpes and is identified by open sores or blisters around the anus or the genitals.
+This is a form of genital herpes and is identified by open sores or blisters around the anus or the genitals (8).

 Depending upon the development stage of the foetus at the time of exposure, the effects of the pathogens will vary.
 The above-mentioned diseases are capable of causing developmental issues, since they are transmitted to the foetus through the placenta.